NotTheRightGuy/react-query-hook-maker/README.md

 ## Known Issues

-- The extension assumes specific naming patterns and helper functions (`WithResponse`, `showSnackbarOnApiError`, etc.) used in the Applift codebase
+- The extension assumes specific naming patterns and helper functions (`WithResponse`, `showSnackbarOnApiError`, etc.) used in the React Query Hook Builder codebase
 - Generated code may need minor adjustments for projects with different architectural patterns

 ## Release Notes

 ### 0.0.1

-Initial release of Applift Hook Maker featuring:
+Initial release of React Query Hook Builder featuring:
 - Interactive API hook generation
 - Automatic TypeScript type generation from JSON
 - Support for useQuery, useMutation, and useInfiniteQuery